Joseph Fil

-Major General Joseph Frederick Fil Jr. (born 22 May 1953) was commissioned a Second Lieutenant in the United States Army in June 1976.
-He is a Distinguished Military Graduate of San José State University.
-He has served in Army units in the United States, Germany, Belgium and Iraq.
+Major General Joseph Frederick Fil Jr. (born 22 May 1953) is a former military officer, who was demoted from Lieutenant general following a scandal.

 Education

 His education includes a Bachelor of Science Degree in Anthropology from San Jose State University, a Masters of Science in Administration from Central Michigan University, a Masters of Military Arts and Science from the United States Army Command and General Staff College and a Masters of Science in National Security and Strategic Studies from the National War College at the National Defense University.
 He is a graduate from the Armor Officer Basic and Advanced Courses, the United States Army Command and General Staff College and the National War College.
 He has served in various command and staff positions at the battalion, brigade, division, combat training centers, Army Staff, NATO and Multi-National Security Transition Command.

 Military career

 In 1977, his first assignment was with 2d Battalion 68th Armor Battalion, 8th Infantry Division, United States Army Europe and Seventh Army, Germany.
 There he served as a platoon leader in Charlie Company, the Executive Officer for Alpha Company, Battalion S-1 and Battalion S-4.
 Following his attendance at the Armor Officer Advanced Course, Fil was assigned to the 24th Infantry Division, Fort Stewart, Georgia in May 1981.
 There he served as Assistant Operations Officer, 1st Brigade, commander Alpha Company, 2d Battalion, 70th Armor and Operations Officer, 2d Battalion, 70th Armor.

-In 1984, after serving at Fort Stewart, Fil served as Research and Development Officer, School of Acquisition Management, United States Army Logistics Management Center, Fort Lee, Virginia followed by services as an Armor Staff Officer, Armored Family of Vehicles Task Force, Office of the Deputy Chief of Staff for Operations and Plans, Washington, D.C. in 1986.
+In 1984, after serving at Fort Stewart, Fil served as Research and Development Officer, School of Acquisition Management, United States Army Logistics Management Center, Fort Lee, Virginia followed by services as an Armor Staff Officer, Armored Family of Vehicles Task Force, Office of the Deputy Chief of Staff for Operations and Plans, Washington, D.C., in 1986.

 Upon completion of the Command and General Staff College in 1989, he served as the Operations Officer and later as Executive Officer 3d Battalion, 35th Armor, 1st Armored Division in Bamberg, Germany.
-In 1990, Fil served as Logistics Officer, 3d Brigade, 1st Armored Division during Operations Desert Shield/Storm and later as Executive Officer, 3d Brigade, 1st Armored Division in Bamberg, Germany.
-In 1992, Fil was reassigned to Fort Hood, Texas where he commanded 1st Battalion, 12th Cavalry, 1st Cavalry Division.
+In 1990, Fil served as logistics officer, 3d Brigade, 1st Armored Division during Operations Desert Shield/Storm and later as executive officer, 3d Brigade, 1st Armored Division in Bamberg, Germany.
+In 1992, Fil was reassigned to Fort Hood, Texas, where he commanded 1st Battalion, 12th Cavalry, 1st Cavalry Division.